 On this page you will find author photos, book covers, bios of varying length, and reviews/quote grabs.
-Permission is hereby granted to use any the following photographs or text for promotional, press, or publicity purposes.
+Permission is hereby granted to use any of the following photographs or text for promotional, press, or publicity purposes.

 Please feel free to contact me with any questions or requests.

 Click on the thumbnail image for full photo at high resolution:

 Book Cover Images